Ramsnes/frameworks-CA/ecom-store/README.md

 ## Description

-The e-com store app presented is an app where it simulates the ability to buy products from a pre-selected list from an API, and send in a contact form.
+This e-com store app presented is an app where it simulates the ability to buy products from a pre-selected list from an API, and send in a contact form.

 Features present are:

 - Noroff online-shop API
 - View and buy products with increment/decrement amount
 - Fill out a responsive contact form

+## Usage

+- **Viewing Products:** Browse the list of products available from the Noroff online-shop API.
+- **Adding to Cart:** Select the desired quantity and add products to your cart.
+- **Contact Form:** Fill out and submit the responsive contact form.

 ## Languages